Volume 11, Issue 3 (Summer 2025) JCCNC 2025, 11(3): 199-208 | Back to browse issues page

 URL: http://jccnc.iums.ac.ir/article-1-750-en.html

-1- Professor of Autism and Intellectual Disability, Faculty of Health and Human Sciences Southern Cross University.
-Po Box 157 Lismor e, NSW, Australia , andrew.cashin@scu.edu.au
+1- Department of Discipline Psychological and Social Science, Faculty of Health and Human Sciences, Southern Cross University, Lismore, Australia. , andrew.cashin@scu.edu.au

-2- Senior Project Officer.
-Faculty of Health and Human Sciences, Southern Cross University.
-Po Box 157 Lismore, NSW, Australia
+2- Department of Nursing, Faculty of Health and Human Sciences, Southern Cross University, Lismore, Australia.

-3- School of Nursing and Midwifery, Western Sydney University, Hawkesbury Campus, Locked Bag 3, Richmond, NSW 2753, Australia.
+3- Department of Nursing, School of Nursing and Midwifery, Hawkesbury Campus, Western Sydney University, Richmond, Australia.

-Background: The nursing workforce has been under a sustained period of strain beginning with a global pandemic and continuing into a post pandemic inflationary economic crisis.
-Research published in 2017 in Australia identified registered nurse practice to be person- centred.
-Person -centred care is embedded as a foundational concept in the Australian registered nurse standards for practice as it was identified to represent actual as opposed to aspirational practice at the time of the underpinning research.
+Background: The nursing workforce has been under prolonged strain, beginning with the pandemic and continuing into a post-pandemic inflationary economic crisis.
+Research published in 2017 in Australia identified registered nurse practice to be person-centred.
+This practice is embedded as a foundational concept in the Australian Registered Nurse standards for practice, and it was determined to represent actual, rather than aspirational practice at the time of the underpinning research.

 Critique: This critical assessment paper considers the question as to whether the axis has shifted to a bio-medical, or system centred, model of nursing care in response to the sustained stress.